 Alastor grunted humourlessly, 'I retired a year back.
 The only reason I'm here is because I was with Rufus here asking to be let in on the hunt for you when Minerva here came calling with quite a wild story.
 Naturally I elected to come along.
 And I'm not so old that I cannot wipe the floor with you yet, Black, so watch that gob of yours!' he speared Sirius with a menacing glare with his normal eye while the fake one glared at Pettigrew.
 Just then Harry noticed the wand the grizzled old man had trained on Sirius the whole time.

 'Gentlemen, how about we get down to business?' said the monocle wearing witch in a booming voice, effectively cutting off any further conversation.
-'You said that this is Pettigrew, Minerva?' getting a nod from Professor McGonagall, she continued, 'What about you, Professors Dumbledore, Sprout and Flitwick?' getting an affirmative nod from the people in question she said dryly 'Obviously Alastor concurs,' she ignored the snort coming from Alastor as she spoke to the room at large.
+'You said that this is Pettigrew, Minerva?' getting a nod from Professor McGonagall, she continued, 'What about you, Professors Dumbledore, Sprout and Flitwick?' getting an affirmative nod from the people in question she said dryly 'Obviously Alastor concurs,' she ignored the rude snort coming from Alastor as she spoke to the room at large.
 'Well, I have to wonder then what a dead man is doing very much alive.'

 'That is the same thing we were wondering too, Amelia,' said Dumbledore.
 'And for that, I think we would need to get some Veritaserum to get to the whole truth.
 If my suspicions are correct, then we may have committed a serious error.'
 The twinkle in his eye died at that point.
 Harry had never seen the headmaster look so old and careworn before.

 The witch, Amelia, then seemed to notice Harry, Ron and Hermione sitting there.
-'And what are these children doing here?' she asked Dumbledore.
+'And what are these children doing here?'

-'Indeed,' boomed Amelia.
+'Indeed?' boomed Amelia.
 'So we have totally eight witnesses; five adults and three minors, all identifying this man as Pettigrew.
 I think it would be prudent to listen to the full story first before taking any further action, wouldn't you agree, Rufus?'

 The leonine man nodded.
 Looking at the bald man he said, 'Auror Shacklebolt, if you please.'